NikosMas/FitbitApplicationGP-BackEnd/README.md

 Finally you run the application as Spring Boot Application from the IDE or by cmd with "./mvnw spring-boot:run" .

 ## Suggested moves
-Open your browser to "localhost:8080/fitbitApp/dashboard" and create the collections, complete the credentials required taken from the "dev.fitbit.com".
+As you ran the application it will open a browser to "fitbitApp/dashboard" and fill the credentials required taken from the "dev.fitbit.com/apps".
 After finish this click to go to the user data retreiving proccess.

-You are redirected to "localhost:8080/fitbitApp/userData" where you have to choose the start date & end date,  the category of data you want to receive.
+You are redirected to "fitbitApp/userData" where you have to choose the start date & end date, the category of data you want to receive.
 The next step is clicking to redirect at "localhost:8080/fitbitApp/heartRateFilter" but this is possible only if you have selected for downloading heart rate data.

-At "localhost:8080/fitbitApp/heartRateFilter" you have to fill the required fields for e-mail and heart rate details.
+At "fitbitApp/heartRateNotification" you have to fill the required fields for e-mail and heart rate details.

+After finishing all steps you can "exit" and go to the finalize tab to restart the process with the same user or not.

 The application is now completed.